 11

-Is it possible to make all Plast-Box buckets from regranulate?
+Can all Plast-Box buckets be made from regranulate?

-The recommended choice is a batch of buckets for the non-food sector.
+The series of buckets for the non-food industry is recommended.

 12